 Knitting 2 Stitches Together

 If you just want to keep rolling with this lovely new craft, then a great option is to knit two stitches together into one stitch, which will bring your stitch count down to the correct number.

-With two stitches knit together over a extra stitch below, you will end up with a hole in your fabric.
-But it's your first project after all and mistakes will show that your work is lovingly handmade.
+With two stitches knit together over an extra stitch below, you will end up with a hole in your fabric.
+But it's your first project, after all, and mistakes show that your work is lovingly handmade.

-Fix a twisted stitch by returning to the offending stitch by "tink"ing (explained above) or ripping out (explained above) what you've knitted.
+Fix a twisted stitch by returning to the offending stitch by "tinking" or ripping out what you've knitted.
 You can also stop right above the twisted stitch.
 Pull out any stitches above it and pull out the offending stitch (see photo above).
-Then, follow the instructions for picking up a dropped stitch at the beginning of this post.
-See how you are totally getting the hang of this!?
+Then, pick up the dropped stitch.

-New knitters tend to hold their yarn really tight (you're nervous about making any and all of the above mistakes, am I right?) and they knit at the tips of their needles for the same reason.
-If you knit on the tips, you basically are making your new stitches smaller than the size of your needles because you are knitting at the narrowest part.
-Then, when you push your new itty-bitty stitch onto the rest of the needle, it's all nervous-nelly-tight.
+New knitters tend to hold their yarn tightly, and they knit at the tips of their needles for the same reason (see above).
+If you knit on the tips, you basically are making your new stitches smaller than the size of your needles, because you are knitting at the narrowest part.
+Then, when you push your new itty-bitty stitch onto the rest of the needle, it's extra tight.

 When your knitting stitches are super snug to the needle and you have a hard time moving them back and forth, this is the best indicator that you are knitting too tightly.

 To prevent this, the first step is to relax—drop your shoulders and take deep breaths.
-Try starting on bigger needles in the beginning as they are easier to work with.
+Try starting on bigger needles in the beginning, as they are easier to work with.
 Size 10 needles are great for beginners.
 Choose bamboo or wood iterations, which hold the yarn a bit better than slipperier metal needles.

-Finally, make sure as you knit, that each stitch is going fully on to the fat part of the needle before you begin your next stitch.
+Finally, make sure as you knit that each stitch is going fully onto the fat part of the needle before you begin your next stitch.
 This practice will result in more even stitches and a more relaxed tension.